kognifai/Galore/SDK-documentation/TQL Syntax.md

 Operation1 p1a p1b ... |> Operation2 p2a p2b |> Operation p3a p3b
 ...
 ```
-p1a, and p1b etc are parameters.
+p1a, and p1b are parameters.

 > Note:
 - Parameters are not generally named.
 The order of the parameters is important unless explicitly stated.
-- Complex queries are formed by grouping sub queries, the formation must be: subqueires in square brackets and ends with semicolons.
+- Complex queries are formed by grouping sub queries, the formation must be: subqueries in square brackets and ends with semicolons.

 ```